-Our results show that unexpected loss of balance while walking is a stressful event, even for young healthy adults.
-Moreover, the data emphasizes the need to conduct a similar experiment with older adults.
-We expect an unexpected balance loss. i.e., a stressful event will trigger SNS activity in older adults, this will help us to explore their adaptive/resilient behavior in a laboratory setting.
+Our results show that unexpected loss of balance while walking is a stressful event, even for young, healthy adults.
+Moreover, the results emphasize the need to conduct similar experiments with older adults.
+We predict unexpected balance loss will be a stressful event triggering SNS activity in older adults.
+These experiments will help us explore their adaptive/resilient behavior in a laboratory setting.

-These data provide the basis for the current investigation in a larger study examining physiological, biological, medical, functional, and emotional markers of dynamic resilience among non-frail, pre-frail and frail older adults, study their adaptive/resilient behavior, i.e., ability to cope with laboratory-based stressful events.
-To investigate dynamic resilience in older adults we aim to recruit 60 older adults, an equal number of frail, pre-frail, and non-frail older adults.
-To the best of our knowledge, this is the first investigation with the goal of identifying physiological (i.e., Autonomic Nervous System response), biological (i.e., cortisol level), medical (i.e., The Charlson Comorbidity Index and Fried frailty indexes), physical (i.e., gait and balance), Nutritional (i.e., Mini Nutritional Assessment-Short scale) and emotional markers of dynamic resilience.
-The ISF program provides an opportunity for the current investigation to identify physiological markers of resilience in older adult populations to accurately predict dynamic resilience following a stress event and to identify causal biological mechanisms underpinning loss of human physiological resilience at multiple scales.
-This empirical work will be the basis for future intervention studies with the aim of improving resilience among older adults.
+Our Preliminary Results provide the basis for this proposal to investigate physiological, biological, medical, functional, and emotional markers of dynamic resilience among non-frail, pre-frail, and frail older adults.
+In this more extensive investigation of older adults, we propose to study adaptive/resilient behavior, which is the ability to cope with stressful laboratory-based events.
+To investigate dynamic resilience in older adults, we will recruit 60 older adults, with an equal number of frail, pre-frail, and non-frail.
+To the best of our knowledge, this is the first investigation to identify the physiological ANS response, biological (cortisol level), medical (The Charlson Comorbidity and Fried Frailty Indexes), physical (gait and balance), Nutritional (Mini Nutritional Assessment-Short scale) and emotional markers of dynamic resilience.
+The ISF program provides an opportunity to investigate and identify physiological markers of resilience in older adult populations to accurately predict dynamic resilience following a stress event and identify causal biological mechanisms underpinning the loss of human physiological resilience at multiple scales.
+This empirical work will be the basis for future intervention studies to improve resilience among older adults.

-The current research project is based on the following basic hypothesis:
+Primary Hypothesis and Objective of the Proposal

-Older adults who show low adaptive behavior to an acute event of stress, i.e., laboratory-induced unexpected balance loss, will show a significantly lower level of dynamic resilience than older adults who show high adaptive behavior.
+We propose that older adults with low adaptive behavior to an acute event of stress, a laboratory-induced unexpected balance loss, will show significantly reduced dynamic resilience compared to older adults displaying high adaptive behavior.
+Our overall objective is to identify physiological, biological, medical, functional, and emotional markers associated with adaptive behavior and dynamic resilience.

-The overall objective of this work:

-To identify physiological, biological, medical, functional, and emotional markers associated with adaptive behavior and dynamic resilience.

 Specific Aims:

+We will achieve our objective through three specific aims.

-#1.
-To assess whether non-frail older adults possess higher levels of adaptive behavior and dynamic resilience than frail and pre-frail older adults.
+1. Behavior and resilience in non-frail adults.
+We will assess whether non-frail older adults possess higher levels of adaptive behavior and dynamic resilience compared to frail and pre-frail older adults.

-#2.
-To demonstrate that there is a significant positive correlation between adaptive behavior, as measured by the laboratory markers, and dynamic resilience in older adults.
+2. Correlation between behavior and resilience.
+We will examine whether a significant positive correlation exists between adaptive behavior, as measured by the laboratory markers, and dynamic resilience in older adults.

-#3.
-To build a multivariate model that estimates the contribution of each laboratory marker in predicting dynamic resilience and to accordingly construct a weighted dynamic prediction score.
+3. Predicting dynamic resilience.
+We will build a multivariate model estimating the contribution of each laboratory marker in predicting dynamic resilience and construct a weighted dynamic prediction score.

-Identifying the relationships between acute and transient stress and persistent motor function would further advance our knowledge of the biological and physiological mechanisms underlying dynamic resilience.
+Identifying the relationships between acute and transient stress and persistent motor function would advance our knowledge of the biological and physiological mechanisms underlying dynamic resilience.
 It would allow us to identify physical resilience mechanisms.

 Methods